An Information-Theoretic Approach for Detecting Edits in AI-Generated Text: Method Description

 \subsection{Identifying edited sentences}

-When the HC test rejects $H_0$, the set corresponds to P-values thought to provide the best evidence against $H_0$.
-This set is known to have interesting optimality properties in the context of feature selection for binary \cite{donoho2009feature} classification.
-We use this set to indicate sentences that we suspect may not be written by the GLM; we may also want to examine the authorship of these sentences manually or using other means that do not necessarily rely on the perplexity.
+When the HC test rejects $H_0$, the set corresponds to P-values affecting $\HC$ most and thus providing the strongest evidence against $H_0$.
+This set is known to have interesting optimality properties in the context of feature selection for binary classification \citep{donoho2009feature,donoho2008higher}.
+We use this set to indicate sentences that we suspect are not written by the GLM; we may want to examine the authorship of these sentences manually or using other means that do not necessarily rely on the LPPT statistic.